0xKourama/Elbanna-NP-Notes/work/sec_presentation.md

 3. unique
 4. unpredictable

+*what we need is a safe way to store many strong passwords*

 # Password Managers: what makes managing many strong passwords simpler & easier
 1. Having a master password for `all your strong passwords`

+# what makes you trust password manager companies?
+1. zero-knowledge model: they don't know your passwords
+2. two-step verification is required for all employees inside
+3. white-hat hackers are continously testing the application for vulnerabilities to improve their security
+4. a very elite group of hackers would need significant effort and help from the inside to accomplish such task

-# What if the password manager company got hacked?
+# what can keep us safe in the chance they got hacked?
-`not that easy`
+1. Not that easy, In case of a breach, lastPass has teams for incident response ready to act immediately
-1. you would know from the news
+2. you would know from the news
-2. you would have `enough time to change your passwords` in that scenario
+3. you would have `enough time to change your passwords` in that scenario

 # What would stop/slow down a hacker if he has gotten your password?
 1. Multi-factor authentication